See a Problem?

 While we do get new (to me, anyway) information on Diana's day to day life this book is worth the price for the stunning color photos of her.

-This book was written before we lost Diana and parts of it are very sugar coated.
+All in all, my basic rule that you can never go wr This book was written before we lost Diana and parts of it are very sugar coated.
 Camilla, whom we now know never left the picture but was wrecking the marriage all along, was not mentioned until page 73.
 Most of what was written was what we thought at the time, but with hindsight it all changed of course.

 While we do get new (to me, anyway) information on Diana's day to day life this book is worth the price for the stunning color photos of her.